Treee/ItsATreeeClothingWorkshopMod/IAT/Misc/ScopeZeroHelper/README.md

-# Delete Object On Ruined
+# Scope Zero Helper

-# How do I make this mod useful?
+# This mod contains the collection of scoped 0 things to remove from live servers.